MD-AHAD-KHAN-PATHAN/QuantumEstates/README.md

 - Secure Payment Processing with Stripe: Integrate Stripe API to facilitate secure payment transactions for property purchases.

-- User Payment History: Provide users with a history of their payment transactions Id, accessible from their profile and Property dealer.
+- User Payment History: Provide users with a history of their payment transactions ID, accessible from their profile and Property dealer.

 - User Roles: Implement roles such as property owner/agent, buyer, and admin with different access levels.